 As we mentioned above, be sure to utilize responsive design.
 This lets your customers use your store from their mobile devices, tablets, and laptops.

-We hope this article gave you the understanding of how to set up a retail website.
+We hope this article gave you an understanding of how to set up a retail website.

 Do you have more questions about how to make a retail website successful?
 You can always create an online shop using an e-commerce website constructor like Shopify or WooCommerce, but we recomend Magento or Shopware.
 However, if you’d like to stand out with a custom web design and surprise your customers with innovative features, you can also hire an e-commerce agency like Dinarys.

-Related article: How to Create an E-Commerce Store with Shopify
+Related article: How to Create an E-Commerce Store with Magento 2